The extended well testing on the Mero field was carried out by the Pioneiro de Libra FPSO. Credit: Teekay.

 SBM was awarded another contract for the charter and operation of the FPSO Alexandre de Gusmão in November 2021.

 In August 2020, MISC Berhad signed a letter of intent to offer charter and operation services for the FPSO Marechal Duque de Caxias for the Mero-3 project.
-The vessel will be chartered for 22.5 years.
+The vessel is chartered for 22.5 years.

 Subsea 7 was engaged to provide engineering, fabrication, installation and pre-commissioning of 80km of risers and flowlines, 60km of flexible service lines, 50km of umbilicals, and associated infrastructure for the Mero-3 project in May 2021.
-The company will also be responsible for installing the FPSO mooring lines and hook-up.
+The company was also responsible for installing the FPSO mooring lines and hook-up.

-Aker Solutions, an integrated services company based in Norway, was contracted to provide a subsea production system and associated services for Mero-4 in November 2021.
+Aker Solutions was contracted to provide a subsea production system and associated services for Mero-4 in November 2021.
 The company had previously received a similar contract for Mero-1 in 2018.